 If there is anything better than 8 solid, uninterrupted hours of sleep for improving your general wellbeing, then I’d like to hear it.
 I’m not sure there is, to be honest.
 Getting a better night’s sleep is right up there, high on the priority list for most of us.
 Especially so if you’re in a stressful phase of your life right now, or you have interruptions from sleep-resistant bubbles of energy (aka young children).

 But it’s hard to achieve.
 It’s not just the addition of work, family and financial pressures that can keep us awake at night.
-Today’s lifestyles, constantly plugged into to the online world, social media, binge watching Netflix – it leaves your brain in a constant state of alert.
+Today’s lifestyles mean being constantly plugged into the online world, social media, binge-watching Netflix – it leaves your brain in a continual state of alert.

 It’s no wonder many high tech new companies are in their labs, testing out some of the most cutting edge methods for getting us to achieve that perfect 8 hours.

-Here are 7 of the most interesting products on the market at the moment.
+Here are 7 of the most interesting and innovative products on the market at the moment.

 Blue Light Blocking Glasses